Adi-3108/OceanSight/README.md

 4. Frontend expects JSON containing `original_url`, `enhanced_url`, `result_url` and records the response URLs in Firebase history.
 5. History view retrieves the prediction list from Firebase and renders cards with copyable links.

-> **Note**: The current backend returns a binary image, while the frontend expects JSON URLs.
-Aligning these contracts (either by adjusting the backend to upload artifacts and respond with URLs, or adapting the frontend to handle binary data) is required for full integration.

 ## Testing & Quality Checks
 - **Frontend**: `npm run lint`